procount/pinn/cec_keys.md

 ## CEC Key Mapping file

-The user-supplied CEC key mapping file must be called *cec_keys.json* and be stored in PINN's recovery partition.
+The user-supplied CEC key mapping file must be called *cec_keys.json* and be stored in PINN's recovery partition (/dev/mmcblk0p1 if on an SD card, where you will find the BUILD-DATA and recovery.rfs files - the only partition visible on the SD card if you insert it in a Windows PC)

 The default mapping looks like this:
 ```
 {